 Sen's capabilities approach allows to take into account the notion of freedom that has a person to achieve a certain level of well-being and the assumption of human diversity in the process of poverty measurement.
 Therefore, while trying to measure poverty we need to take into account several different dimensions of uncertainty.
 We must select and validate the space of functionings that individuals are able to "do" (doing) or aspire to "be" (being) through their commodities and their characteristics.
 The choice and validation of the space of functionings can be done in an efficient and realistic way only within a decision aiding setting.

 This paper shows how we can process the information that is required to implement the capability approach in a way useful for policy design, policy implementation and the assessment of poverty reduction initiatives.
 We present a new methodology which operationalises Sen's capabilities approach through the development of meaningful multidimensional poverty measurements.
-The issue of meaningfulness is thus analysed both from a theoretical point of view (measurement theory) and from an operational one (policy) effectiveness).
 The general methodology shown in Figure (1) outlines the different stages allowing to derive the meaningful measurements.
-The stage concerning supervised learning (schematised as the part appearing in Figure (1) with "double line") will not be developed in this paper, but in a forthcoming one.
+The stage concerning supervised learning (schematised as the part appearing in Figure (1) with "double line") will be not developed in this paper, but in a forthcoming one.
+It will only be briefly presented in this paper.
 The paper is organised as follows: Section 2 introduces basic notions concerning our motivations, the concept of meaningful measurement, the concept of capability and the setting.
-In Section 3 we show how to construct meaningful measurements, while in Section 4 we show how to translate meaningful measurements into concrete actions in terms of policies, programmes and projects for implementation.
-Concluding comments are given in Section 5 and Section 6 presents an application of our methodology on ASSL 2007 database of Burkina Faso.
+Section 3 shows how we transform the data table into a proximity matrix, while Section 4 develops the clustering process aiming at partitioning the data set.
+In Section 5 we show how to construct meaningful measurements, while in Section 6 we show how to translate meaningful measurements into concrete actions in terms of policies, programmes and projects for implementation.
+Section 7 presents a brief discussion about some main advantages of our methodology.
+In Section 8 we introduce some properties that our suggested measurements satisfy.
+Concluding comments are given in Section 9.
+In order to fully understand our methodology, we will develop an illustrative example at the end of each section.